ardeora-cmu/Project5/README.md

 ```

-Remove an existing jar file.
+Remove an existing jar file using standard Linux.

 ```
 $rm temperature.jar
 ```

 Create a new jar file called temperature.jar.
 It will include all of the classes found in temperature_classes.
 Note the "." at the end of the line.
 The dot is important here.
 It refers
 to the current directory.
 Note too that temperature_classes must be a subdirectory of the current directory.
+This is standard Linux.

 ```
 $jar -cvf temperature.jar -C  temperature_classes/  .